epam/hub-toolbox/gcp-cloud-shell/README.md

 gcr.io/superhub/cloud-shell:<commit hash of CLI binary>-<commit hash of CLI extensions>-<commit hash of HUB state>
 ```

-By default, the extensions and the mgmt tool come from the following references (branches, tags, etc.):
+By default, the extensions and the mgmt tool check out from the following references (branches, tags, etc.):
 ```
 HUB_EXTENSIONS_REF=gcp-extensions
 HUB_STATE_REF=master